nextguys/lively-next-relaunch/explanation/morphic.md

 *Very similar to the basic morph, but automatically maintains an elliptical shape.
 Obliterates the need to manually adjust the border radius once the extent changes.*

 - **Image**
 *Standard container for any kind of web supported image file (notably also GIFs!).
-Supports two different layout methods where the image is either scaled to fill the size of the morph or resized to fit the entire area.*
+Supports two different layout methods where the image is either scaled to fill the size of the morph (while respecting the ratio of the original image) or resized to fit the entire area.*

 - **Text**
-*One of the most powerful morphs that allows to display read-only text (for elements like UI labels or static website contents) but also allows for interactive richt-text editing.*
+*One of the most powerful morphs that allows to display read-only text (for elements like UI labels or static website contents) but also allows for interactive rich-text editing.*

 - **HTML**
 *Allows to directly render custom HTML and bypass the standard morphic renderer.
-Useful in cases where we want to embedd 3rd part libraries and create wrapper morphs for them.*
+Useful in cases where we want to embed 3rd-party-libraries and create wrapper morphs for them.*

 - **Canvas**
-*Similar to the HTML Morph yet specialized for the case where we want to render to a canvas.
+*Similar to the HTMLMorph yet specialized for the case where we want to render to a canvas.
 Provides convenience methods to access the canvas context.
-Useful for integrating 3rd party canvas libraries that render 2d or 3d content.*
+Useful for integrating 3rd-party canvas libraries that render 2D or 3D content.*

 - **Path**
 *Allows to draw SVG paths via the morph interface.*

-  - ***Polygon***
+- **Polygon**
-  *Specialized subclass of Path where the vertices form a closed path.
+*Specialized subclass of `Path` where the vertices form a closed path.
 Also allows to clip the submorphs via its shape.*

+### Custom Subclasses

+The previously introduced subclasses of `Morph` are just the default ones that ship with `lively.morphic`.
+It is always possible to create further subclasses in order to implement custom types of morphs for special purposes.
+In fact this has been the default way of doing things in [`Squeak`](https://wiki.squeak.org/squeak/morphic) and [`LivelyKernel`](https://en.wikipedia.org/wiki/Lively_Kernel).
+Both `LivelyKernel` and the original `Self` implementation further had the ability to vary the behavior with *Traits*, which made custom behaviors more pluggable.
+In `lively.next` we favor a different approach, where custom subclassing of morphs should be kept to a minimum and DOMain specific behavior instead be implemented via a `ViewModel` that attaches to morph-compositions and augments their behavior accordingly.
+We discuss this in greater detail in the section on `ViewModel`s below.

 ## Properties
 Morphs in `lively.next` come with a large set of properties.
 You can explore them in the interactive section below.
 They split up into what we call *visual properties* and *behavioral* properties.

 <!-- __lv_expr__:{part}:lively.morphic:{MorphicPropertyEssay}:nextguys--lively-next-relaunch/ui/docs/interactive-doc.cp.js:part(MorphicPropertyEssay) -->

-### Custom Subclasses

-The previously introduced subclasses of `Morph` are just the default ones that ship with `lively.morphic`.
-It is always possible to create further subclasses in order to implement custom types of morphs for special purposes.
-In fact this has been the default way of doing things in [Squeak](https://wiki.squeak.org/squeak/morphic) and [LivelyKernel](https://en.wikipedia.org/wiki/Lively_Kernel).
-Both LivelyKernel and the original Self implementation further had the ability to vary the behavior with *Traits* which made custom behaviors more pluggable.
-In `lively.next` we favor a different approach, where custom subclassing of morphs should be kept to a minimum and domain specific behavior instead be implemented via a `ViewModel` that attaches to morph-compositions and augments their behavior accordingly.
-We discuss this in greated detail in the [View Model Chapter](#ViewModels).

 ## Instantiating and using Morphs

-Given a Morph class, we can instantiate it simply via the constructor:
+Given a `Morph` class, we can instantiate it simply via the constructor:
 ```javascript
 new Morph();
 ```
-We can also pass morph properties to the constructor, like so:
+We can also pass morph properties to the constructor, like this:
 ```javascript
 new Morph({ name: 'foo', fill: Color.red, borderWidth: 2 });
 ```